 Remarkably, 50 years of partnership, the arrangement between Belwin and SPPS remains in place today.
 “The intention was to share the property with a school system looking for a place to provide an outdoor educational lab.
 We didn’t want to run an educational program; they didn’t want to manage a facility,” David Hartwell says.

-The partnership allows both parties to focus on what they do best: Belwin maintains 225 acres dedicated to outdoor education, including the education center (built specifically for the program), 6 miles of trails (2 miles are handicap-accessible), the lower classroom and more; Saint Paul Public Schools sets and teaches the curriculum, and buses the students to and from Belwin.
+The partnership allows both parties to focus on what they do best: Belwin maintains 225 acres dedicated to outdoor education, including the education center (built specifically for the program), 6 miles of trails (2 miles are handicap-accessible), and a classroom dedicated to children with physical and emotional needs; Saint Paul Public Schools sets and teaches the curriculum, and buses the students to and from Belwin.
 Belwin Outdoor Science gives every third-grader and fifth-grader in SPPS a day spent out of doors, connecting with a unique natural environment less than 30 minutes from home.
 The SPPS program is based on Minnesota Science Standards and specializes in life science and nature of science standards, with more than 20 classes offered.

 “About 30 percent of fifth-grade students in the district are proficient in science,” Josh Leonard says.
 “They maybe only get 40-50 hours of science contact time in the school year.
 They spend four hours at Belwin, so 10 percent of their science contact time is here at Belwin.
 This program is a really important piece of their science foundation.”